ansible-lockdown/MPG-AL-READTHEDOCS/docs/source/contributing.rst

 Contributing
 ------------

-As with all open source repositories to work community contributions from issues and pull requests.
+Commonly with GitHub open-source repositories and projects, community contributions are via GitHub Issues and Pull Requests.

 We do ask the following: